AlonsoVallejo/PumpSwitchingCtrl/readme.md

 ## Overview

-Pump Alternator Controller is an embedded project running on MCU ATMEGA328P designed to manage two pumps for filling a cistern from a well.
+Pump Alternator Controller is an embedded project running on MCU ATMEGA328P (Arduino Nano) designed to manage two pumps for filling a cistern from a well.
 The system alternates between pumps each time the cistern is emptied and refilled, ensuring balanced usage and protection against dry running.
 The project features a user interface with a 16x2 I2C LCD and push buttons for mode selection, pump selection, and configuration.
+All configuration data (pump cycle times) is stored in an external AT24C32 I2C EEPROM for persistence.

 ## Features